• Skip to primary navigation

 • Salt – optional as always, but I find a small amount does improve the flavour of the pastry.

-• Butter – you can use salted or unsalted – it doesn’t matter, but if you do use salted butter you may like to leave out any additionl salt.
-The butter should be at room temperature to make it easier to rub into the flour.
+• Butter - you can use salted or unsalted - it doesn't matter, but if you do use salted butter you may like to leave out any additional salt.
+The butter should be cut into small cubes to make it easier to rub into the flour.

 • Greek yoghurt – this takes the place of milk or water that you would normally use to bind the pastry.
 You can use natural yoghurt if you prefer.
 Make sure this is plain yoghurt, not the fruit-flavoured kind.